-This is one of the only two nesting sites for the Endangered Learís Macaw (AZE - since the two populations intermingle).
-Thanks to conservation measures, the known global population of the macaw has increased approximately tenfold to more than 900 since the nesting grounds were discovered and subsequently protected.
-Conservation measures include patrols to reduce macaw poaching, and reforestation of macaw food plants.
+This is one of the only two nesting sites for the Endangered Lear’s Macaw (AZE - since the two populations intermingle).
+Further, the site contains about 80 percent of the world’s population of this species.
+Thanks to conservation measures, the known global population of the macaw has increased approximately tenfold to more than 1,200 since the nesting grounds were discovered and patrols to reduce macaw poaching were begun.

 Red and blue is a great color combination.
 A flock of a hundred big, deep blue Lear's Macaws perched on their red sandstone nesting cliffs is an even better combination.
-The cliffs at Canudos Biological Station, where about half the world's population of the macaws nests and roosts, are spectacular in their own right.
+The cliffs at Canudos Biological Station, where about 80 percent of the world's population of the macaws nests and roosts, are spectacular in their own right.

 Contact us for more info